jarrettmeyer/jarrettmeyer.github.io/_posts/2016-11-03-hive-and-r-playing-nicely-together.md

 ---
 title: "Hive and R Playing Nicely Together"
 layout: post
 date: 2016-11-03
 tags: hive r
+description:
+thumbnail: /assets/images/hive-logo.png
 ---

 Hive is a data warehouse.
 R is a language for statistics and graphics.
 Getting these two programs to work together is a beautiful thing.

-*This post assumes that you already have HDFS, Hive, and Pig running.* If there is an interest in seeing a post on how to get these installed and running, please [let me know](mailto:jarrettmeyer@gmail.com).
+_This post assumes that you already have HDFS, Hive, and Pig running._ If there is an interest in seeing a post on how to get these installed and running, please [let me know](mailto:jarrettmeyer@gmail.com).

 ### Picking a Data Set